SpedRutz/Petinder/README.md

  **PeTinder**

  Application that utilizes the Pet Finder API to return a list of adoptable pets based on a given zip code.
-The app also utilhe built in firebase database for authentication, database, and storage.
+The app also utilizes Firebase for authentication, database, and storage.

 ## Milestone Requirements